 Taking all of these factors into consideration, here are the top VPNs that we recommend for users who are concerned about security, privacy, and website blocks in the wake of the GDPR legislation:

-ExpressVPN is one of the VPNs that you’ll see recommended most often due to its strengths in all the most important areas: security, speed, and ease of use.
+ExpressVPN offers strengths in all the most important areas: security, speed, and ease of use.
 Whether you’re an advanced VPN user who wants the fastest and most reliable connections or a new user who wants a simple graphical interface for the software, then ExpressVPN has you covered.

 ExpressVPN’s top-notch security includes features like the use of strong 256-bit encryption to keep your data safe and a no logging policy to keep your information private.
 And you’ll find more security options in the software such as a kill switch to prevent you from accidentally using an unsecured connection, DNS leak protection to keep your DNS use private, and an IP address checker which lets you view your IP address and confirm that your VPN is active and is hiding your real IP.